singhmeharjeet/learn-sphere-profile-service/README.md

             message: Information message.
             profile: Details of the created profile.

-Create Profile if Profile does not exist for user.
+Create Profile

     POST /api/profile-service/info

-    Creates a new profile for the authenticated user.
+    Creates a new profile for the authenticated user only if Profile does not exist for user.

         Request Body: (note: request body is not required as token includes this information)
             username: Unique username of the user.